 Wellbeing

-We are committed to being an employer of choice; leading by example and creating a workplace culture and environment that values, supports and promotes programs and policies that improve the health and wellbeing of its employees and empowering staff to take responsibility for their health and wellbeing, reducing the incidence of chronic disease.
-A happy, healthy workforce is better for everyone – staff and patients.
-Being a doctor is hard, both work and outside work stressors affect us, our wellbeing and ultimately patient care.
-Please seek support and encourage colleagues to do the same.
-At NH we don’t just say this we mean it.
-Please refer to Northern Health – OHS – Employee Health & Wellbeing
+NH is committed to being an employer of choice; leading by example and creating a workplace culture and environment that values, supports and promotes programs and policies that improve your health and wellbeing by empowering you to take responsibility for your health and wellbeing and reducing the incidence of chronic disease.
+A happy, healthy workforce is better for everyone.

 THRIVE Program